thirdweb-dev/react/etc/react.api.md

 import { InjectedConnector } from 'wagmi/connectors/injected';
 import { IpfsStorage } from '@thirdweb-dev/sdk';
 import { IStorage } from '@thirdweb-dev/sdk';
+import { LoginWithMagicLinkConfiguration } from 'magic-sdk';
+import { MagicSDKAdditionalConfiguration } from 'magic-sdk';
 import { Marketplace } from '@thirdweb-dev/sdk';
 import { NFTCollection } from '@thirdweb-dev/sdk';
 import { NFTDrop } from '@thirdweb-dev/sdk';